asml09/Capstone_1/README.md

        'Deaths_Black', ...
 'Deaths_Total', 'Hospitalizations_AIAN',
        'Hospitalizations_Asian', 'Hospitalizations_Black', ...'Hospitalizations_Hispanic']

 The second dataframe is sector_10k, which is the combined dataframe from the two sources.
+In covid vaccine rollout, health care workers had priority in getting the vaccine.
+However, other industries might be in more danger for contracting covid as well, and the analysis will explore whether some industries had more cases than others.

 <img src = "https://github.com/asml09/Capstone_1/blob/main/images/table2.png" >